Specnote

 What this is

 Think of it as running an automatic rehearsal once before you ship.
 Until now, you ran verification by pressing a button yourself.
-Set up CI integration, and every time your code changes (for example, when you push new code or open a review request), Specnote verifies your scenarios on its own.
+Set up CI integration, and every time your code changes (for example, when you push new code or open a review request), Specnote verifies your tests on its own.

 CI here means the thing that automatically runs a set of checks every time you push code.
 If you use GitHub, GitHub Actions plays that role.
-Specnote slips "scenario verification" into one of those automatic checks.
+Specnote slips "test verification" into one of those automatic checks.

 One thing you can rest easy about: Specnote's server is what actually runs the verification.
 The place where your code runs (CI) doesn't open a browser or do any heavy lifting.
 CI just pulls the trigger — "verify now" — waits for the result, and picks it up.
 So your side stays light, and there's no chance of production passwords or keys being handed over.